Midhurst: Listed buildings

 There are 106 buildings in Midhurst listed with Historic England as having special architectural or historic interest, while the earthworks and ruins of St. Ann's Castle have been designated as a Scheduled Monument.
 The Parish Church of St. Mary Magdalene and St. Denis and the Spread Eagle Hotel are both listed Grade II*, while the remainder are Grade II.
 At least 42 of the listed buildings are in the Old Town.
-Of the listed buildings two recognisably predate 1500; six are 16th century; 30 are 17th century; 32 are 18th century; 22 are early 19th century; one is from 1841 to 1880; and one (a telephone box) is from 1914 to 1945.
+Of the listed buildings, two recognisably predate 1500; six are 16th century; 30 are 17th century; 32 are 18th century; 22 are early 19th century; one is from 1841 to 1880; and one (a telephone box) is from 1914 to 1945.
 As this is a K6 model, introduced in 1935, it must date from the latest decade of this period.

 The bridge over the River Rother, which forms the boundary between Midhurst parish's North Street and Easebourne parish's Easebourne Lane, is a listed structure, built in 1826.

+The former King Edward VII Hospital and Sanatorium is a Grade II* listed building that is often recorded as being in Midhurst, but is actually located in the parish of Easebourne.